 Example of operation for transmitting live video to the collecting stations via vehicles

+* The altitude of the relay station installed on helicopter depends on the aviation law of operating area.
+For example, 150 m or more over rural area and 300 m or more over urban area in Japan.

 2 Technical characteristics of BAS systems deployed in the mobile service